EBB: ElectroBiorefineries and Biosyntheses

 - Product formation from algae-derived glycolate

-Workpackage 3 – Mixed Culture for Biosynthesis
+Workpackage 3 – Mixed Cultures for Biosynthesis

 Humankind has been using mixed microbial cultures for a long time.
 Without any knowledge about microorganisms (actually not even knowing that they do exist), mixed cultures have been used to produce food and extend their shelf life.
 Well-known recent examples are biogas production and wastewater treatment.